 The first metal jewelry appeared in about 6000 BC with the advent of copper working.
-Ancient people were using gold and silver to make jewels.
-And by 3000 BC, gold jewelry was common in the Sumerian civilization of Mesopotamia.
+Gold and silver were soon thereafter used to make jewels and by 3000 BC, gold jewelry was common in the Sumerian civilization of Mesopotamia.
 Jewels continued to be an important part of human societies throughout history and across cultures.

-In ancient Egypt, people were wearing jewels not only for personal adornment but also as a sign of social status and power.
+In ancient Egypt, jewels were worn not only for personal adornment but also as a sign of social status and power.
 Wealthy Egyptians adorned themselves with gold, silver, and precious gems, while those of lesser means made do with more humble materials such as copper and bronze.

 It was an important part of life in the Roman Empire.
-Rich citizens in ancient Rome would flaunt their wealth by wearing lavish jewelry made from gold and adorned with precious stones.
+Rich citizens would flaunt their wealth by wearing lavish jewelry made from gold and adorned with precious stones.
 The less fortunate would wear jewelry made from less valuable materials such as iron, lead, or bone.

 Its history of it in Asia is just as rich and varied as in other parts of the world.
 For centuries, Indian women have decorated themselves with beautiful gold pieces studded with precious stones.
-In ancient China, people were using jade in jewelry for millennia and is still highly prized by the Chinese people.
+In China, jade has been used in jewelry for millennia and is still highly prized by the Chinese people.

-Throughout history, people were using jewels not only for personal adornment but also as a form of currency.
-A symbol of status and power, and even as a form of protection against evil spirits.
-Today, jewelry remains an important part of many cultures.
-And a lot of people enjoy it in all walks of life.
+Throughout history, jewels have been used not only for personal adornment but also as a form of currency, a symbol of status and power, and even as a form of protection against evil spirits.
+Today, jewelry remains an important part of many cultures and is enjoyed by people of all walks of life.
 Whether it is worn for its beauty or its meaning, jewelry is sure to continue to be an important part of human history for centuries to come.
-If you wish to learn about history of earrings, click here.